-Northland is a narrow peninsula, about 330 kilometres long from Auckland to Cape Rēinga.
-Of this, 265 kilometres (including the Aupōuri Peninsula) lie within Northland’s regional and administrative boundaries.
+Northland is a narrow peninsula, stretching about 330 kilometres from Auckland to Cape Rēinga.
+Of this, 265 kilometres (including the Aupōuri Peninsula) is within Northland’s administrative boundaries.

 The region is 85 kilometres across at its widest point, and 7.5 kilometres at its narrowest.
 The typical inland landscape is rolling hill country.
-Flat land is rare, found mainly in narrow river valleys and coastal areas.
-The main upland areas are the Maungataniwha, Tūtāmoe and Waimā ranges, peaking at around 780 metres above sea level.
+Flat land is rare, and found mainly in narrow river valleys and coastal areas.
+The main upland areas are the Maungataniwha, Tūtāmoe and Waimā ranges, with the highest point around 780 metres above sea level.
 There are spectacular remnants of old volcanoes at various places, including Whāngārei Heads and around Whangaroa Harbour.

 Coastal and inland waters

 The coastline, about 1,700 kilometres long, is the most distinctive feature.
-The straight western coastline is indented with several extensive, shallow harbours.
-The largest are those of Kaipara and Hokianga.
+The straight western coastline is indented by several extensive, shallow harbours, the largest being Kaipara and Hokianga.
 The east coast has an irregular outline, with rocky headlands, deep-water harbours, and sheltered, sandy bays and beaches.
-Numerous islands lie off the coast.
-The main groups are the Hen and Chickens, Poor Knights and Cavalli islands, and the Bay of Islands is named for its sprinkling of 150 islands.
+Numerous islands lie off the east coast.
+The main groups are the Hen and Chickens, Poor Knights and Cavalli islands.
+The Bay of Islands is named for its sprinkling of 150 islands.

 Rivers and streams dissect the land.
 Many are short, with small catchments.
-Intense rainfall causes flash floods, while prolonged dry spells stem the flow in smaller rivers.
+Intense rainfall causes flash floods, while prolonged summer dry spells reduce the flow in smaller rivers.
 There are several small, shallow lakes, man-made or formed by dune or volcanic activity.

 Northland has been shaped by geological processes for over 250 million years.
 The land has changed size and seas have advanced and retreated many times.
 About 25 million years ago there was widespread overthrusting of rocks from the north-east.
 Geologists liken this to a giant bulldozer scraping all before it and slowly rolling it over and over.
 This has produced a complex arrangement of sedimentary and volcanic rocks.